5 Tips To Make The Most Of Your Body Wash Routine

 Dr Acharya strongly recommends washing your face before showering.

 “Avoid washing your face in the shower to prevent the water from directly impacting and creating micro-trauma on your skin.”
-She adds: “However if the temperature is lukewarm and the water pressure is weak, it’s absolutely fine to do this.
+She adds: “However if the temperature is lukewarm and the water pressure is weak, it’s absolutely fine to do so.
 I recommend cleansing before your shower and popping on skincare products shortly after.”

 Looking for more body care routine content?
 Read What Is Dry Body Brushing And What Are The Benefits?
-Or How To Layer Your Body Skincare Products
+Or How To Layer Your Body Skincare Products.

 Sign up for our newsletter